Skip to main content Skip to secondary navigation

 Carina Computing Platform

-Currently in beta testing ahead of a planned mid-2023 launch, Carina is a shared “big data” computing platform that leverages a modern private cloud environment (Carina On-Prem) to address the significant demand for a secured computational environment to work with PHI and otherspecifically designed for high risk data.
+Carina is a shared “big data” computing platform that leverages a modern private cloud environment (Carina On-Prem) to address the significant demand for a secured computational environment to work with PHI and other High Risk Data.
 Carina is available to any team led by a researcher with Principal Investigator privileges at Stanford (e.g., faculty, or researchers with a PI waiver) working exclusively with high-risk data.

 Nero GCP